 Finance and Banking

 Finance and banking institutions can cause, contribute to, or be directly linked to adverse human rights impacts.
-Examples of adverse impacts linked to the sector include a pension fund investing in private prisons that employ forced prison labor, investing in food and beverage companies that systematically buy produce from farms using child labor, or investing in companies that sources conflict minerals.
-Financial institutions may also contribute to human rights abuses by lending money to agricultural companies involved in land grabs, for example, or by funding infrastructure projects that displace Indigenous populations.
+Thus, the UN Guiding Principles on Business and Human Rights apply to the financial sector without exception.
+Examples of adverse impacts directly linked to the sector include; a pension fund investing in private prisons that employ forced prison labor, investing in food and beverage companies that systematically buy produce from farms using child labor, or investing in companies that source conflict minerals.
+Financial institutions may also contribute to human rights abuses by lending money to agricultural companies involved in land grabs or by funding infrastructure projects that displace Indigenous populations.

-The UN Guiding Principles on Business and Human Rights and the OECD Guidance on Responsible Business Conduct for Institutional Investors call on businesses and institutional investors alike to ensure that, at a minimum, their activities respect the rights contained in the International Bill of Rights and the ILO Core Conventions.
-Where financial institutions, public or private, may impact people, they should uphold their human rights responsibilities by conducting human rights due diligence, including by adopting relevant company policies and processes.
-This responsibility extends to international development financing organizations such as the World Bank Group, the European Bank for Reconstruction and Development (EBRD), the European Investment Bank (EIB), and investment funds operated by national governments.
+The UN Guiding Principles on Business and Human Rights and the OECD Guidance on Responsible Business Conduct for Institutional Investors call on businesses and financial institutions alike to ensure that, at a minimum, their activities respect the rights contained in the International Bill of Rights and the ILO Core Conventions.
+Where financial institutions, public or private, may impact people, they should uphold their human rights responsibilities by conducting human rights due diligence and remediating harms.
+This responsibility extends to international development financing organizations and investment funds operated by national governments.

-Given the intersection between this sector and our membership, the Investor Alliance is leading a number of corporate engagement efforts regarding human rights due diligence in the financial sector.
+The Investor Alliance leads and coordinates a number of efforts regarding the human rights performance of the financial sector.
 These activities and key resources include:

 The Investor Alliance-led statement, Making Finance Work for People and Planet, signed by a group of institutional investors representing US$1.9 trillion in assets under management and calling for enhanced investor due diligence to address environmental, social, and governance (ESG) risks, including human rights risks, throughout the investment lifecycle.